Nassau County Police Department: Equipment

+In July 2025, the department went a step further and opened its "Training Village," a model neighborhood that aims to train officers based on realistic scenarios.
+The village has about 10 buildings, including a warehouse, gas station and grocery store.
+The idea for the village came about when the department realized that classroom and academy-based training wasn't adequately preparing officers for the unpredictable realities of daily police work.
+The village allows trainers to stage a wide variety of incidents, from active shooter and hostage situations to more routine disturbances.

 In 1989, concerned about the increasingly heavy weaponry being carried by criminals, the NCPD was among the first police departments in the country to trade their venerable 6 shot .38 Smith & Wesson revolvers for the 15-round, nine-millimeter SIG P226 semi-automatic pistol.
 In 2009, the department announced it is switching over to the SIG P229 and SIG P226, chambered for .40 S&W with the Double Action Kellerman (DAK) trigger and integral accessory rail as the new standard firearm.
 In September 2023, the NCPD began transitioning to the Glock Model 45, chambered in 9mm.
 Also, officers are re-equipping with expandable batons to replace the straight wooden nightstick.

 In 1995, the NCPD became the largest police department in the country to that time, and the first in New York State, to allow its officers to work a steady 10- or 12-hour shift, rather than a rotating 8-hour shift commencing at a different time each week.
 In early 2007, the NCPD announced that 207 marked patrol vehicles would be equipped with Global Positioning System (GPS) devices, allowing "live" views of the location of all active units.

 In late 2006, the department undertook "Operation Gotcha," deploying a new technology that scans the license plate numbers of passing vehicles directly into a mobile crime computer, allowing the immediate apprehension of drivers operating vehicles with expired licenses, suspended registrations or with outstanding arrest warrants.
 The technology allows the scanning of literally thousands of plates in a single shift.